Mandatory MFA (Multi-Factor Authentication)? Plan for Lockouts

 The Cost of MFA Lockouts

 Translated into dollars, the costs are enormous.
 A 2018 Forrester study found that every password resets costs an organization $70, on average.
-Adjusted for inflation, this is over $87 per password reset in 2024.
+Adjusted for inflation, this is over $87 per password reset today.
 The same study also found that every employee incurs $660 in password resets—adjusted for inflation, this is $795 per employee per year.

 Total cost per MFA reset with traditional verification: $87